04RR/SyntheticDataGen/README.md

 - `data_gen.py`: Generates questions and answers based on provided context sections.
 - `main.py`: Extracts questions and answers from text and processes them with the Nougat tool.
 - `pdfocr.py`: Processes PDF files to extract and convert content to a markdown format.
-- `temp.py`: Generates variations of question-answer pairs based on explanations.
+- `temp.py`: Exeriments to generate variations of question-answer pairs based on explanations.
 - `generation_config.yaml`: Configuration file for the generation script.

 ## Requirements